oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The following serialization rules are used to represent JADN data types in Concise Binary Object Representation [CBOR] format, where CBOR type #x.y = Major type x, Additional information y.
-* Serialization and id TypeOptions do not affect serialized values.
+* The id TypeOption does not affect serialized values.

 CBOR type names from Concise Data Definition Language [CDDL] are shown for reference.

-When using CBOR serialization, instances of JADN types MUST be serialized as:
+When using CBOR serialization, instances of JADN types without a serialization option defined in this section MUST be serialized as:

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |